 The Impressionists Exhibition on Screen Collection - Volume 1

-DVD has these subtitle: English, French, Dutch, German, Japanese, Spanish
+DVD has these subtitles: English, French, Dutch, German, Japanese, Spanish

 Manet – Duration 90 minutes plus bonus extras